napcs/s3server/README.md

 * 2018-01-22 (0.4)
     * Add support to override the endpoint in order to support DigitalOcean Spaces
     * Tested with DigitalOcean Spaces
+    * Better support for unknown file types on the show page
+    * Fix broken image in header when using password logins
+    * Displays version in footer

 * 2017-08-27 (0.3)
     * Breaking change: